KroqueJa/wcl/README.md

 # WCL

 Have you ever used `wc -l`?
 I have.
-If you are running said command on a processor modern enough that `wc` can't reasonably support some hardware features of your CPU, you might use `wcl` instead - it's faster.
+If you are running said command on a processor modern enough to support vectorized instructions and multithreading (`wc` does those things too), `wcl` is faster.

 Is it "blazingly fast"? ~~Probably not yet~~ If it works the way it seems to work... yes!
 In my preliminary testing (on one system) it is